St George's Academy: Westholme House

+County Council acquisition and early development of the school: 1947 to 1961

 The County Council announced in May 1947 that the Infants' School would close and the former Senior School at Church Lane would be allocated £50,000 for adaptions as part of its conversion into a secondary modern for boys.
 The school would use parkland at Westholme for playing fields, where a separate secondary modern for girls would also be constructed and the girls' High School rebuilt.
 The new schools were not built but the parkland at Westholme was used as playing fields for students at the Secondary Modern in the late 1940s.
 By 1952, the school had acquired HORSA huts at Westholme and the site had its own senior schoolmistress.
 The accommodation was supplemented in 1953 with a metalwork room.
 Regarded as the "practical centre of the school", there were 624 pupils based at the Westholme site in 1954.
-Two years later, the school acquired the adjoining Westholme Lodge for use as a space for girls to practice domestic science, and in 1959 a sports pavilion opened on the site.
-In 1957, the Council proposed a new mixed secondary modern school building on the site and, by 1960, the new building housed Sleaford Secondary Modern School, which operated there and at the Church Lane premises.
+Two years later, the school acquired the adjoining Westholme Lodge for use as a space for girls to practice domestic science, and in 1959 a sports pavilion opened on the site.In 1957, the Council proposed a new mixed secondary modern school building on the site and, in 1961, the first phase of a planned new school building was built on the site.
+This new building, which cost £51,000 to construct, included a 56ft by 50ft (17.1m by 15.2m) assembly hall with a stage, kitchens and 5 adjoining classrooms (including a rural science classroom with a greenhouse jutting out of the wall).
+This block was intended to be the first phase of a £244,000 building programme which would have enlarged the assembly hall and added a library, gymnasium and further classrooms, collectively capable of accommodating 750 pupils across five forms, facilitating the transfer of all students to the Westholme site and the closure of the temporary accommodation at Westholme.
+These plans were submitted to the Ministry of Education for the 1964–65 year, but central government funding was paused indefinitely and teaching continued to take place between the existing buildings at Westholme and those at the Church Lane premises.
+Outside school hours, the new building was used by other organisations, including the Sleaford Evening Institute (which held adult education classes there) and the Sleaford Little Theatre group (which put on performances on the stage).